A proposal to adjust two (2) parameters for two (2) Compound assets.

 Our parameter recommendations are driven by an optimization function that balances 3 core metrics: insolvencies, liquidations, and borrow usage.
 Our parameter recommendations seek to optimize for this objective function.
-Our agent-based simulations use a wide array of varied input data that changes on a daily basis (including but not limited to, user positions, asset volatility, asset correlation, asset collateral usage, DEX/CEX liquidity, trading volume, expected market impact of trades, liquidator behavior).
+Gauntlet’s agent-based simulations use a wide array of varied input data that changes on a daily basis (including but not limited to user positions, asset volatility, asset correlation, asset collateral usage, DEX/CEX liquidity, trading volume, expected market impact of trades, liquidator behavior).
 Our simulations tease out complex relationships between these inputs that cannot be simply expressed as heuristics.
-As such, the charts and tables shown below may help understand why some of the param recs have been made, but should not be taken as the only reason for recommendation.
-Our individual collateral pages on the dashboard cover other key statistics and outputs from our simulations that can help with understanding other interesting inputs and outputs related to our simulations.
+As such, the charts and tables shown below may help understand why some of the param recs have been made but should not be taken as the only reason for recommendation.
+Our individual collateral pages on the dashboard cover other key statistics and outputs from our simulations that can help with understanding other interesting inputs and results related to our simulations.

-Top YFI non-recursive supplies and collateralization ratios:
+Top USDC non-recursive supplies and collateralization ratios:

-Top SUSHI non-recursive supplies and collateralization ratios:
+Top DAI non-recursive supplies and collateralization ratios: